frederick-vs-ja/Quuxplusone-blog/about.md

 </div>

-Arthur O'Dwyer lives and works in Westchester, New York, with his lovely wife Sam and their cat and snek.
+Arthur O'Dwyer lives and works in Westchester, New York, with his lovely wife Sam and their ball python, cat, and Welsh terrier.

 I started this blog in March 2018 so that I'd have a place to dump short essays on C++ topics.
 I might occasionally say things that aren't about C++, too.